-SH-SY5Y is a twice-subcloned cell line derived from the SK-N-SH neuroblastoma cell line.
+SH-SY5Y is a thrice-subcloned cell line derived from the SK-N-SH neuroblastoma cell line.
 It serves as a model for neurodegenerative disorders since the cells can be converted to various types of functional neurons by the addition of specific compounds.
 In addition, the SH-SY5Y cell line has been used widely in experimental neurological studies, including analysis of neuronal differentiation, metabolism, and function related to neurodegenerative processes, neurotoxicity, and neuroprotection.

 This cell line was derived from the SH-SY subclone of the parental SK-N-SH human neuroblastoma cell line.
 The parental SK-N-SH cell line was established in 1970 from metastatic cells found in the bone marrow aspirate of a four-year-old female of unknown ethnicity.